zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 This is the fact that there are words, that there are no evil, that is, that is, that is, again with people in two things Speak.
 Placing themselves or in the lower position and placing the mutual in the higher position Speak to the mutual.
 How do they put themselves lower and put them in higher position?
-“Theppy has been a lot of help to me.
+"Theppy has been a lot of help to me.
 This is due to the Covers, Pendapatha Senasune Ambulance Medications will be taken.
 Because of what to do or think or think of it.
 Touches, I have the name of my ancient mother father.
 It also unmemory me.
 Because of the lips, I know that the tower is the tower of the township.
 Peek themselves